-The applied loading is then counted using a sequential rain-flow algorithm [17] to preserve loading order.
+The applied loading is then counted using a sequential rain-flow algorithm [19] to preserve loading order.
 For each event, the alternate and mean nominal stresses are calculated, obtaining ΔK , $R = K{min}/K{max}$, and the current plastic zone sizes zp and zp_c .
 If ΔK is above the propagation threshold ΔK{th} , which can indirectly include crack closure effects, then the damage at each VE is calculated.

-The current CTOD and ρ are calculated from Eq.(7).
-Equations (9-11) can then be used to obtain the crack tip stress and strain ranges, calculating the shift X of the HRR origin from Eq.(12).
+The current CTOD and ρ are calculated from Eq.
+(7).
+The Eqs.
+(9)-(11) can then be used to obtain the crack tip stress and strain ranges, calculating the shift X of the HRR origin from Eq.
+(12).

-Assuming that the damage caused by the current event can be neglected beyond the monotonic plastic zone, then at most the first i{max} VE ahead of the crack tip need to be considered, where $i{max} = [int(zp/\delta a) + 2]$ and int(x) returns the largest integer smaller than or equal to x.
-The distance r_i between the crack tip and the i^{th} VE border beyond it, associated with the accumulated damage D{k+i-l} , is
+Assuming that the damage caused by the current event can be neglected beyond the monotonic plastic zone, then at most the first i{max} VE ahead of the crack tip need to be considered.
+Here, i{max} is equal to $[int(zp/\delta a) + 2]$, where int(x) is the function that returns the largest integer smaller than or equal to x.
+The distance r_i between the crack tip and the ith VE border beyond it, associated with the accumulated damage D{k+i-1} , is